 According to the Department of Labor (DOL), the benefits provided by Defense Base Act insurance coverage fall into four different categories:

 - Vocational rehabilitation.

-A more in-depth explanation of each of these categories is necessary to understand what benefits the DBA provides.
+A more in-depth explanation of each of these categories is necessary to understand what benefits DBA insurance provides.

 - Emergency room,

 - Mental health treatment,